 This event will be recorded.
 By being electronically present, you consent to the SOF/Heyman using such video for promotional purposes.

-The Black Bibliography Project (BBP) aims to revive and transform Descriptive Bibliography—the systematic description of print materials as physical objects—for African American and Black Diaspora literary studies.
+The Black Bibliography Project (BBP) aims to revive and transform descriptive bibliography—the systematic description of print materials as physical objects—for African American and Black Diaspora literary studies.
 The project's goal is to create a digital database whose capacities can reveal the dynamic social formations and aesthetic practices that are specific to Black print culture in the U.S. and beyond.
-We believe that the digital environment is ideally suited for bibliographic information: unlike codex bibliographies, a digital bibliographic database can be queryable, expandable, revisable, and re-organizable (no longer ordered only by the lives of authors); it could include images of covers, illustrations, and vital bibliographic details; it could also be crowd-sourced and publicly accessible.
-By tapping the explanatory potential of digital technologies (specifically, the revolutionary metadata approach called “Linked Data”), we are building an electronic database whose networking capacities can reveal the social formations and aesthetic practices that are specific to Black print culture in the U.S. and across the Black Diaspora.
+By tapping the explanatory potential of digital technologies (specifically, the revolutionary metadata approach called “Linked Data”), the BBP aims to build an electronic database whose networking capacities can reveal the social formations and aesthetic practices that are specific to Black print culture in the U.S. and across the Black Diaspora.

 Jacqueline Goldsby is a Professor of English, African American Studies, and American Studies at Yale University.
 She currently chairs Yale’s Department of African American Studies.
 She is the author of the prizewinning A Spectacular Secret: Lynching in American Life and Literature (University of Chicago Press, 2006) and other articles about African American literature and book history during the long century of Jim Crow segregation, from 1865-1965.
 In 2015, she edited the Norton Critical Edition of James Weldon Johnson’s 1912 novel, The Autobiography of an Ex-Colored Man.
 And she’s currently at work finishing Writing from the Lower Frequencies: African American Literature and Its Mid-Century Moment.